digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/intro.rst

 The following tutorials are available:

-* The :doc:`Intermediated Lifecycling <lifecycling/intermediated-lifecycling>` tutorial demonstrates how to
+* The :doc:`Intermediated Lifecycling <lifecycling/intermediated-lifecycling>` tutorial demonstrates
-  lifecycle a generic instrument with an intermediary party between the issuer and the investor.
+  how to lifecycle an instrument with an intermediary party between the issuer and the investor.

-* The :doc:`Contingent Claims Instrument <instrument-modeling/contingent-claims-instrument>` tutorial describes how to create a new contingent-claim-based instrument type (similar to the bond instruments that you saw in the Bond Extension tutorial).
+* The :doc:`Contingent Claims Instrument <instrument-modeling/contingent-claims-instrument>`
-* The :doc:`On ledger vs on-the-fly <instrument-modeling/contingent-claims-on-ledger-vs-on-the-fly>` tutorial helps you to decide whether to explicitly store the claims tree on the ledger or generate it on-the-fly.
+  tutorial describes how to leverage the Contingent Claims library to lifecycle custom instrument implementations.